pascalw/dashbling/docs/getstarted.md

 **Pulling data into your dashboard - streams**

-Besides running jobs like above it's also possible to get direct access to the `sendEvent` function.
+Besides running scheduled jobs like above it's also possible to hold a reference to the `sendEvent` function from the start.
 This allows you to build any custom logic that pulls in data into your dashboard, for example using streams.

 To get access to the `sendEvent` function you can register an `onStart` function in the `dashbling.config.js`: